organization-quintasenergy/Azure-Functions-Bus/README.md

 ```

 #### UI Integration
 Look into AFBusService.cs in the ASP.NET Core example.
-There you can see how the UI receives commands and sends a SignalR message to the UI.
+There you can see how the UI receives commands in its own queue and sends a SignalR message to the UI.

+#### Big messages in commands
+If messages are bigger than 65k the body of it is saved in a blob storage that will be read in the reception.